 Rainey Street in Austin at night is full of people bar hopping in the darkness and neon lights, it’s both mysterious and colorful.

-On our first night there we went to check out the famous 6th Street and then Rainey Street.
-We quickly realized that Rainey street was a much nicer and more interesting street to bar hop.
+On our first night there we went to check out the famous 6th Street and Rainey Street.
+We quickly realized that Rainey Street was a much nicer and more interesting street to bar hop.
 The street has dozens of houses converted into bars along each side of it.
-We went in and out several of the bars.
+We went in and out of several of the bars.
 Grabbing a single drink at each one and off to the next.
-Each bar’s unique atmosphere made it really fun to explore as many we could.
+Each bar’s unique atmosphere made it really fun to explore as many as we could.

 Photos Of Rainey Street At Night

 I brought my Leica camera along to document some of the sights I saw and do some nighttime street photography.
 All of the people and neon lights everywhere immediately intrigued me.
 The street is barely illuminated.
 Most of the available light emanated from the bars.
 This dramatic lighting made for some awesome photos.
 These photos capture the mystery of the darkness of the night contrasting against the colorful neon lights.
 In that contrast of light and darkness, we can see the faces and silhouettes of people moving through the night looking for an evening of escape.